coolshare/ReactReduxPattern/README.md

    3). accordions at the right side (in TabA) to provide management UI for different features<br />
    4). master/detail layout to provide an editing environment to handle collection data (Right pane in TabA)<br />
    5). other type of UI like map<br />

- - <b>Access store globally</b>.
-The store static field of global class holds the reference of Redux store so that we can access the store and related method such as dispatch any where instead of pass the store down in the component hierarchy.
-See code details at /services/CommunicationService.js

  - <b>React patterns</b>. the following patterns are used in the application